Paper planes launched from space

 Several projects have been planned and undertaken to launch paper planes from the stratosphere or higher.

 The Guinness World Record for the highest altitude paper plane launch is 35043 m.

 2008 Japanese project

 Japanese scientists and origami masters considered in 2008 launching a flotilla of paper planes from space.
 The launch was tentatively slated for 2009 from the International Space Station 250 miles above Earth.
 However, the planes' developers, Takuo Toda (see paper plane world records) and fellow enthusiast Shinji Suzuki, an aeronautical engineer and professor at Tokyo University, postponed the attempt after acknowledging it would be all but impossible to track the planes during their week-long journey to Earth, assuming any of them survived the searing descent.
-The developers continue, in 2009, with hopes that China or Russia will back further efforts on the project.
+The developers continued through 2009, with hopes that China or Russia would back further efforts on the project.